Scalarized neutron stars with a highly relativistic core in scalar-tensor gravity: NUMERICAL SOLUTIONS OF SCALARIZED NSs IN ST THEORIES

 We start the integration at the stellar center (actually a very small radius $\rho_c$ to avoid singular behaviors), and all the way down to the spatial infinity.
 We set two adjustable parameters, $\varphi_c$ and $p_c$, as the degree of freedom of the system, and leave the others fixed to zero~\cite{Damour:1996ke},

-The first two variables, $m_c$ and $\psi_c$, have to vanish because of the expansions~\eqref{eq:mexp} and~\eqref{eq:phiexp}, while $\nu_c$ actually can be any value as the modified TOV equations are independent of $\nu$, and $\nu_c=0$ is a common choice.
+The first two variables, $m_c$ and $\psi_c$, have to vanish because of the expansions~\eqref{eq:mexp} and~\eqref{eq:phiexp}, while $\nu_c$ actually can be any value as the modified TOV equations are independent of $\nu$, and $\nu_c=0$ is a common choice.\footnote{\reply{For the same reason, the choice $\nu_c=0$ is also employed in the perturbation calculations presented in Sec.~\ref{sec:4}.}}

 Integration temporarily suspends when $\tilde p=0$, representing the case reaching the stellar surface.
 Using Eq.~\eqref{eq:r2r} and integrating Eq.~\eqref{eq:baym}, the baryonic mass and the radius of NS are then obtained by